rudenoise/rudenoiseSite/md/2016-review.md

 work and family life.
 Adding it all up that doesn't appear to be the case.

+I wasn't depressed the whole time, just when thinking about my personal projects.
+My wife and daughters continue to be be the funniest and most enjoyable company I can imagine.
+I'm lucky and I know it.

+Doing a bit of mindful meditation has also helped a little.

 The work I have done has hopped subjects and media.
-If all of that effort had been applied to one project then a good amount distance could be covered.
+If all of that effort could be applied to one project and I could discover the right motivation, then next year might be a little different.